jcfitzpatrick12/spectre/README.md

 ...

 ## Contributing
-Once the testing framework is in place, we will be looking for contributors.
-In the meantime, feel free to contact jcfitzpatrick12@gmail.com if you are interested :)
+This repository is in active development.
+If you are interested, feel free to contact  jcfitzpatrick12@gmail.com :)